M3wP/M3wPSolitaire/readme.md

 In addition to the modern platform implementation, I have ported the code to GEOS for the Commodore 64!
 This was a necessity, of course!
 A further port to the Apple II should be very easy to do.

+The card graphics for the C64 version were made by Isildur of Samar Productions with some small help by myself.
+I cannot thank him enough for his brilliant work.

+The particle effects for the modern platform implementations were done using a port of the PDParticles class from the Starling Framework which I did.
+You can find the license information for this in the _src_ folder and the port itself in its own repository at https://github.com/M3wP/ParticleSystem

 ## Download and Installation